Eudoxier/cs532-s17/assignments/assignment_six/README.md

 &nbsp;
 ## D3 Graphing

 Data is gathered in the Jupyter notebook in the `notebooks` directory.
+To install requirements listed in `notebook-requirements.txt` with `pip` or `pip3` depending on the system.
+Then install the Python 3 kernel for the notebook and create a `api.keys` file with the proper credentials.

+    pip install -r notebook-requirements.txt
+    apt-get install ipython3
+    ipython3 kernel install
+    jupyter-notebook

 -----------------------------------------------------------------------